 Booking a tour with the museum is easy!
 Simply call the museum at (573) 221-9010 ext.
-409 or click here to fill out our online form.
+409 or e-mail email@example.com for more information.
 Our helpful staff will then put your reservation in our database and send you a confirmation letter confirming your group’s reservation.
 No advance deposit or payment is necessary – simply bring payment in the form of cash, check or charge card the day of the visit.
 This form is not a binding agreement; you will not be penalized if you are forced to reschedule or cancel your tour.

 Group Tour Perks